 Courageous has a very active racing culture, with participants ranging from first-timers to college athletes and beyond.
-All are welcome and accomodated by our variety of racing options.
+All are welcome and accommodated by our variety of racing options.
 There is something here for the racer in everyone.
-Members recieve discounts on our racing series, but you don’t have to be a member to participate; we are always happy to see new faces on the race course.
-Get in touch with Bryan Lee, the Adult Program Director, if you are interested in racing or membership.
+Members receive discounts on our racing series, but you don’t have to be a member to participate; we are always happy to see new faces on the race course.
+Get in touch with Caitlyn Ridgely, the Adult Program Director, if you are interested in racing or membership.

 Beginner/Intermediate Rhodes 19

 For great informal racing on Boston Harbor, Thursday nights at Courageous is the place to be.
 Racing is a great way to sharpen your sailing skills…plus it’s fun!